KU Clinical Research Center

 The vision of Frontiers is to improve the health of Kansans by creating a novel research enterprise that will take drugs from the laboratory bench to the patient's bedside and then to the commercial market quicker using clinical trials networks across all areas of therapeutic research.
 All entities conducting research in the facility are supported by shared resources to meet contractual, legal, biostatistical and other scientific needs.

-The University of Kansas Alzheimer's Disease Center (KU ADC) is another major stakeholder in the facility.
+The KU ADC is another major stakeholder in the facility.
 The mission of KU ADC is to promote healthy brain aging and strategies to prevent Alzheimer's disease.
-In August 2011, the KU ADC received designation as a National Alzheimer's Disease Center and joined a network of 29 major medical centers of excellence that receive collaborative and financial support from the National Institute on Aging.
+In August 2011, the KU ADC received designation as a National Alzheimer's Disease Center and joined a network of 32 major medical centers of excellence that receive collaborative and financial support from the National Institute on Aging.